lukaszbudnik/files-clamav-cloud-performance/README.md

 Both versions of tests do two things:

-* writing & reading 10k small files
+* writing & reading 10k small files (492 B)
-* writing & reading 100 large files
+* writing & reading 100 large files (1 MB)

 Note: just for my own purposes in the `src/test/java` I have also added a few other tests.
 But of course I'm interested only in the results with clamav.

 ## Test results

-All systems were running Ubuntu 12.04
+All test systems were ran on Ubuntu 12.04

 Test name | Machine | Execution time
 --- | --- | :---:
-RegularFileSystemClamfsTest | Dell laptop - bare-metal | xxx
+RegularFileSystemClamfsTest | Dell laptop - bare-metal | 11.320s
-JimfsFileSystemClamavjTest | Dell laptop - bare-metal | xxx
+JimfsFileSystemClamavjTest | Dell laptop - bare-metal | 9.771s
 RegularFileSystemClamfsTest | Macbook Pro - VirtualBox | 35.544s
 JimfsFileSystemClamavjTest | MacBook Pro - VirtualBox | 11.504s
 RegularFileSystemClamfsTest | AWS EC2 | 7.570s
 JimfsFileSystemClamavjTest | AWS EC2 | 4.268s

 Comments:
-* on bare-metal Ubuntu 12.04 the Java NIO Jimfs is slightly faster - xxx.
+* on bare-metal Ubuntu 12.04 the Java NIO Jimfs is slightly faster - 1.16.
 * on VirtualBox Ubuntu 12.04 the Java NIO Jimfs is three times faster - 3.09.
-* on AWS EC2 Ubuntu 12.04 the Java NIO Jimfs is almost two times faster - 1.774.
+* on AWS EC2 Ubuntu 12.04 the Java NIO Jimfs is almost two times faster - 1.77.

+The Java NIO Jimfs with clamavj wins in all three tests.